Birthdays Past, Birthdays Present: World Premiere Reviews

 The story, too, is told in reverse.
 It starts with Mickey’s 80th birthday and ends with his daughter’s 18th – with, in between, his wife Meg’s 60th celebrations, his son Adrian’s 30th and daughter Sonia’s 18th.
 The audience gets to understand how the people they meet in the beginning have been shaped, shamed, formed and fated.

-A Brief History of Women, how he is affected and affects the women in his life – mum, sister, wife and lovers.
+It is Adrian’s story and, as in A Brief History of Women, how he is affected and affects the women in his life – mum, sister, wife and lovers.
 Adrian is a stone in the sand, brushed and bruised by the tides that are the women he encounters.
 He is an unremarkable man, a man who encounters remarkable women.
 Without understanding why, some of the women he delights and others he disappoints.
 His parents think he is a lothario of suburbia – the audience and his girlfriends either know or discover nothing could be further from the truth.

 The cast of four act in perfect harmony – their characterisations and timing spot on.
 Russell Dixon is dad Mickey – a down-to-earth coach driver who is proud of his son’s prowess and reputation as the Superman of sex.
 His portrayal of the 80-year-old Mickey – cantankerous in spirit but frail in body – is moving and funny.
 Jemma Churchill plays Adrian’s mum Meg.
 She, too, is given her moment to steal the scene and takes it with both hands.
 Naomi Petersen plays all the women in Adrian’s life – from a repressed 45-year-old church-goer to a free-spirited prostitute – and is a delight in all her guises.
 Baughan creates the kind of man every woman wants to meet and keep.
 He is tender, loving, confused, naive, gentle, good-hearted, thoughtful and, without realising it, sexy.